-School determines need for student support Teacher or parent identifies concern related to student achievement: Teacher recognizes a significant learning gap, unique pattern of learning, or significant concerns related to student achievement Teacher uses the Supporting Students Checklist - Learning for All to document assessment of student strengths and needs, and to review individual, instructional, and environmental interventions Teacher consults with parent/guardian and SERT to explore interventions, accommodations, differentiated instruction, review IEP if developed, and identify additional information required to support the student Documentation Completed School contacts parents/guardian to obtain informed written consent to make a referral to the Multi-Focus Consultation Team School SERT creates a referral in KPR Lite.
-This is where documented consent and any subsequent minutes or documentation will be attached School team submits the agenda for the Multi-Focus Consultation Team meeting, including documented consent and the completed Supporting Students Checklist, at least 1 week prior to the Consultation meeting Consultation Meeting Multi-Focus Consultation Team membership should include School Administration, SERT, ILC, as well as the assigned Psychologist, Speech/Language Pathologist, Mental Health Clinician, and BSA.
+School determines need for student support Teacher or parent identifies concern related to student achievement: IEP if developed, and identify additional information required to support the student If, after a period of time, school-based intervention is not successful in ameliorating student needs, school staff may choose to move to a Multi-Focus Consultation Team meeting Documentation Completed " School contacts parents/guardian to obtain informed written consent to make a referral to the Multi-Focus Consultation Team " School SERT creates a referral in KPR Lite.
+This is where documented consent and any subsequent minutes or documentation will be attached " School team submits the agenda for the Multi-Focus Consultation Team meeting, including documented consent and the completed Supporting Students Checklist, at least 1 week prior to the Consultation meeting Consultation Meeting Multi-Focus Consultation Team membership should include School Administration, SERT, ILC, as well as the assigned Psychologist, Speech/Language Pathologist, Mental Health Clinician, and BSA.
 Other central or school-based supports, such as the classroom teacher(s), BCBA, Principal of Indigenous Education, EDI Department members if applicable, or SEA trainer should be invited when indicated.
 Multi-Focus Consultation Team meetings should occur no more than once per month at requesting schools and can occur virtually if indicated.
 Scheduling is to be arranged by the SERT or school administration The school's SERT will be responsible for chairing the meeting and ensuring that minutes are taken Multi-Focus Consultation Team meeting process: SERT presents interventions already taken, and assessment results to the Multi-Focus Consultation Team Multi-Focus Consultation Team recommends additional programming or environmental interventions Consideration of modifications to grade level of student programming must be reviewed and documented through the Multi-Focus Consultation Team process (see KPR IEP Page 4 - Modified Below Grade Level guidelines) The team collaboratively updates Multi-Focus Consultation Team minutes with intervention plan developed Teacher/SERT and/or Administration will discuss the recommended intervention plan, which could include additional observation, further professional assessment, and programming recommendations, including program accommodations, alternate programs, and/or potential program modifications with parent/guardian.
 Parents/guardians must be made aware of the impact on student pathways of any proposed program modifications to grade level.
-Once parents have been consulted in the recommended changes to the student's program, the school team updates the IEP
+Once parents have been consulted in the recommended changes to the student's program, the school team updates the IEP awartha Pine Ridge District Sc hool Board 1 Special Education Services - Consultation Team Pathway- March 2022